Welcome! Strafford is now BARBRI! The expert courses you know from the trusted global leader in legal education.

 I. Commonly used asset protection arrangements

 II.
-Investigative techniques in bankruptcy
+Investigative issues in bankruptcy

 III.
 Voiding trusts and other transfers